ryran/xsos/README.md

 *"I'm sold!
 How do I install xsos?"*

-Simply download [this one file](https://raw.github.com/ryran/xsos/master/xsos) and save it to a directory that's in your `PATH`.
+Simply download [this one file](https://raw.github.com/ryran/xsos/master/xsos) and save it to a directory that's in your `$PATH`.
 Make it executable and you'll be good to go!

 **Example:**